-- a) Find ∠BOC. - b) Do you think employment provided to handicapped person is important for the development of a society.
-Justify your answer. - 42.
-Three friends ordered 3 pizzas of the same sized for them.
-Just then two more friends joined them.
-They decided to share 3 pizzas among all of them. - a) Find the area of the share of pizza each child gets if the radius of each pizza is 7 cm. - b) Which values of children are dipicted here? - 43.
-Prove that there is one and only one circle passing through three non-collinear points. - 44.
+- 41. Show that if two chords of a circle bisect each other, they must be diameters of the circle. - 42.
+Prove that the quadrilateral formed by angle bisectors of a cyclic quadrilateral is also cyclic. - 43.
+Prove that there is one and only one circle can pass through three non-collinear points. - 44.
 In the given figure OPQR is a square.
 A circle drawn with centre O cuts the square in X and Y. Prove that QX = QY.

-45. Prove that the opposite angles of a cyclic quadrilateral are supplementary.

-46. In the given figure, AB is a diameter of a circle (o, r) and chord CD = radius oc.
+- 45. Prove that the opposite angles of a cyclic quadrilateral are supplementary. - 46.
+In the given figure, AB is a diameter of a circle (o, r) and chord CD = radius oc.
 If AC and BD when produced meet at P. Prove that ∠APB is constant.

-- 47. Prove that the angle subtended by an arc of a circle at the centre is double the angle subtended by it at any point on the remaining part of the circle. - 48.
-In the given figure, AB is a chord of a circle with centre O and AB is produced to C such that BC = OB.
+47. Prove that the angle subtended by an arc of a circle at the centre is double the angle subtended by it at any point on the remaining part of the circle.

+48. In the given figure, AB is a chord of a circle with centre O and AB is produced to C such that BC = OB.
 Also, CO is joined and produced to meet the circle in D. If \angle ACD = y^0 and \angle AOD = x^0 .
 Prove that x = 3y.